expressvpn/expressvpn_leak_testing/docs/setting_up_windows.md

 > We currently only support cygwin as the shell which the test suite can run in.
 Support for DOS or other shells may be considered later on.

+> The tests are designed to run on x86-64.
+If you're running a 32-bit OS, see [Troubleshooting](#troubleshooting) below.

-On windows you need to make several executables available to the leak tools.
+On Windows you need to make several executables available to the leak tools.
 Currently the best way of doing this is to create a folder somewhere and add it to the `PATH` environment variable for your user.
 Then just dump binaries into this folder as needed.
 We refer to this as `EXTRA_BIN_PATH` from here on in.